 Unless otherwise credited, all photos by © Sonja Irani | filmfantravel.com

 Disclosure: This blog post includes affiliate links to Booking.com.
-If you click on any of these links and make a booking, I will receive a small affiliate fee.
+If you click on any of these links and make a booking, I will receive a small affiliate fee, which I use towards running my website.
+This service is of course at no extra cost for you.